aroberge/reeborg-world-creation/teaching_py/using-the-python-repl.md

 the following will be shown immediately, without any animation indicating that a movement is taking place.![](/assets/repl_world2.png)

-* In REPL mode, the function `done()` has been changed so that it runs the code in the Post editor and automatically evaluate to see if an goal defined in the world has been accomplished.
-Unlike the "normal" mode, one can have other code processed after calling `done()`; in fact,one can call `done()` multiple times without having to reload the world.
+* In REPL mode, the function `done()` has been changed so that it runs the code in the **Post** editor and automatically evaluate to see if an goal defined in the world has been accomplished.
+Unlike the "normal" mode, one can have other code processed after calling `done()`; in fact, one can call `done()` multiple times without having to reload the world.
   * If `done()` has been redefined in a given world to prevent a student from using it \(as described in some examples discussed elsewhere\), one can use `Done()` instead; this only works in the REPL mode.
 * Commands entered in the REPL are saved in a "history" buffer; navigation in that buffer is done using the UP and DOWN arrow keys.
 * In addition to importing code from the library and the extra module \(described elsewhere\), one can import the code currently in the editor using the standard notation, as in `import editor` or `from editor import something`.